maxpoletaev/django-micro/README.rst

 - importd_ — Popular implementation of django-as-microframework idea, but over-engineered, magical and not intuitive.

-- djmicro_ — Good and lightweight wrapper, but just an experimenal, without support many features out-of-the-box, such as models and migrations. **deprecated**
+- djmicro_ — Good and lightweight wrapper, but just an experimental, without support many features out-of-the-box, such as models and migrations. **deprecated**

 .. _example: https://github.com/zenwalker/django-micro/tree/master/example